 This ties directly into processing, but it’s worth its own mention.
 The salt content in coco coir is measured by its Electrical Conductivity, or EC.
 A high EC level means there’s a lot of salt in the medium, which can dehydrate your plants’ roots and prevent them from absorbing water and nutrients.
 You want to see a low EC level on the product label.
 A quality, well-rinsed coco coir will typically have an EC below 0.5 mS/cm.
 Some brands will list the EC level right on the bag, which is a great sign of transparency.
 If it’s not listed, you can always test it yourself with an EC meter, a handy tool for any serious indoor grower.
 Choosing a low-EC coir is a critical step in preventing future headaches and keeping your plants happy.

-Find the Right Texture and Consistency
+Choosing the Right Coir Texture

 Coco coir isn’t just one thing; it’s a mix of different materials from the coconut husk.
 The three main components are pith, fibers, and chips.
 The ratio of these elements determines the coir’s physical properties, like how much water it holds and how much air gets to the roots.
 The ideal texture depends on your specific needs and watering style.
 Coco pith, which has a peat-like consistency, is excellent at retaining water.
 Fibers help create air pockets, improving drainage and aeration.
 Chips do the same but on a larger scale, creating even more space for roots and air.
 A good mix will feel light and airy, not muddy or overly dense.
 This balance ensures your plants get the right amount of both moisture and oxygen.

-The Best Coco Coir Brands for Your Indoor Garden
+Top-Rated Coco Coir Brands for Your Garden

 With so many options on the market, picking the right coco coir can feel a little overwhelming.
 But think of it this way: the brand you choose is the foundation for your plants' success.
 Some brands offer pure, washed coir that gives you a blank slate, while others come pre-mixed with ingredients like perlite to improve drainage or beneficial microbes to support root health.
 The best choice really comes down to your growing style, your plants' needs, and how much prep work you want to do yourself.